containers/release-notes/buildah/main.md

  - Add a new `NoOverwriteNonDirDir` option to `copier.Put` to prevent a non-directory from being overwritten by a directory. ([#4043](https://github.com/containers/buildah/pull/4043), [@vrothberg](https://github.com/vrothberg))
  - Add support for --logsplit which allows users to split logfile with build logs for each platform ([#4034](https://github.com/containers/buildah/pull/4034), [@flouthoc](https://github.com/flouthoc))
  - Buildah now supports renaming devices while performing a build ([#4014](https://github.com/containers/buildah/pull/4014), [@flouthoc](https://github.com/flouthoc))
+ - Fix: users can generate build output of image even when contents of build container is not commited ([#4097](https://github.com/containers/buildah/pull/4097), [@flouthoc](https://github.com/flouthoc))
  - This change introduces support to make use of the recently fixed subid library check for Fedora and EL-family builds. ([#4078](https://github.com/containers/buildah/pull/4078), [@mhjacks](https://github.com/mhjacks))

 ## Dependencies